makrai/notes/qiu2003-pretrained-nlp-survey.md

 ## 7.2 Machine Translation

-* Conneau and Lample [25] initialize the entire encoder and decoder by a multilingual pre-trained BERT model and shows a significant improvement on unsupervised MT and English-Romanian supervised MT
+* Conneau and Lample [25]
+  * initialize the entire encoder and decoder by a multiling pre-trained BERT
+  * signifcnt improvement on unsupervised MT and English-Romanian supervised MT
 * Edunov+ [37] used ELMo to set the word embedding layer in the NMT
   * English-Turkish and English-German NMT model by using a pre-trained language model for source word embedding initialization
-* Clinchant+ [23] : examining the best strategy to utilize BERT on the encoder
+* Clinchant+ [23] examin the best strategy to utilize BERT on the encoder
   * some improvement by using BERT as an initialization of the encoder
   * better performance on the out-of-domain dataset
 * Imamura and Sumita [65] proposed a two stages BERT fine-tuning method for NMT